bitlap/smt/README.md

 - `@jacksonEnum`
 - `@elapsed`

-> Annotations involving interaction are supported in the idea plug-in (named `Scala-Macro-Tools` in Marketplace).
+> The intellij plugin named `Scala-Macro-Tools` in marketplace.

 **[Description of each annotation](./docs/howToUse_en.md)**